zeural1/zeural1.github.io/README.md

 ## 📚 What You'll Find Here

-The Alzeural platform is organized into several key content areas:
+The Zeural platform is organized into several key content areas:

 - **🤖 Artificial Intelligence & Machine Learning:** Tutorials, project walkthroughs, paper explanations, and the latest trends in AI.
 - **📜 Mythology & History:** Deep dives into myths, legends, and historical events from cultures around the world.